 “Now in these dread latter days of the old violent beloved U.S.A. and of the Christ-forgetting Christ-haunted death-dealing Western world I came to myself in a grove of young pines and the question came to me: has it happened at last?”
 Could anyone read this opening sentence and not be hooked?
 Here was a book that would not quickly be placed back on the shelf.
 This was one to legitimately take out and read.
 All the way through.

 Oh, and to remember the author.
-This author - found by accident while slacking - is one great treasure that has stayed with me from college days.
+This author—found by accident while slacking—is one great treasures that has stayed with me from college days.
 Walker Percy is still an influence in my spiritual life.
-Not part of any syllabus, not one of the myriad names in progressive Catholic thought with whom I had actual contact (who I won’t name here lest I be uncharitable and the more I say the more uncharitable I am tempted to become) but you can think of some big names from the 1970’s and chances are you’ll be right.
-Think ‘way out’.
-Think radical feminist.
+Not part of any syllabus, not one of the myriad names in progressive Catholic thought with whom I had actual contact.
+(I won’t name them here lest I be uncharitable and the more I say the more uncharitable I am tempted to become, but you can think of some big names from the 1970s and chances are you’ll be right.
+Think “way out.”
+Think radical feminist.)
 Those names float through my mind as quaint nostalgia.
 But Walker Percy remains.